SinghyTheDev/Fruit-Vegetable-Classifier/README.md

 On unseen test data, the model has an accuracy of 96% and an F1 score of 0.97.

 ## Conclusion
-The classifier demonstrates very high accuracy and robustness in classifying fruits and vegetables and therefore offers effective contribution towards the field of automated agriculture.
+The classifier demonstrates very high accuracy and robustness in classifying fruits and vegetables, offering effective contribution towards the field of automated agriculture.